canmom/canmom.github.io/fiction/summoning.md

 Hello, there, I will say.
 We're sharing this one now.

 As this takes place, time will return to the room.
 The wind will fade.
 Your master will stagger, but find his footing.
-One of the candles will fallen against a stack of books, and the fruits of centuries of research will become so much ash.
+One of the candles will fall against a stack of books, and the fruits of centuries of research will become so much ash.

 But your actor will stand at your shoulder, his arm wound around your waist.
 He will be smiling.
 No doubt all this appeals very much to his sense of drama, and he'll figure out his role.